kevinludwig/sql-fn/README.md

 #### Override Individual Queries

-In the example below, the `createPerson` query has been overridden to not be a transaction, and returning single row.
+In the example below, the `createOnePerson` query has been overridden to not be a transaction, and returning single row.

 ```
 const {generate, withOptions} = require('sql-to-pg')(config);
 const {
     fns: {
-        findPersonById,
+        findOnePersonById,
-        findPersonByName,
+        findOnePersonByName,
         findAllPersons,
-        createPerson
+        createOnePerson
     }
 } = generate('./sql', withOptions({ createPerson: {single: true, tx: false} );
 ```